 Want the best of both worlds – sun and ski?
 Then check out Big Bear skiing, just a short drive from Santa Monica’s beaches.
 Read on to learn why Big Bear is a great place to hit the slopes.

-The Los Angeles area has many sunny beaches but we also have great nearby ski resorts.
-How cool is it that we can soak up sun in Santa Monica in the morning and then hit the slopes in Big Bear Lake in about two hours (time it right and you can avoid traffic).
-I recently brought my daughter, Megan, and her BFF, Kristin, for a weekend of skiing (for me) and snowboarding (for them) at this popular four season mountain resort, nestled high at 7,000 feet elevation in the San Bernardino National Forest.
-Big Bear Lake is accessible via three roads.
+Although the Los Angeles area has many sunny beaches, we also have great nearby ski resorts.
+How cool is it that we can soak up sun in Santa Monica in the morning and then hit the slopes in Big Bear Lake in less than three hours?
+In fact, Big Bear is about a two to three drive from anywhere in Southern California.
+Since my kids were tots, I’ve brought them and their pals for a weekend of skiing and snowboarding at this popular four season mountain resort.
+Nestled high at 7,000 feet elevation in the San Bernardino National Forest, Big Bear Lake is accessible via three roads.

 Big Bear Mountain Resorts

-Bear Mountain, which typically attracts a younger, snowboarding crowd, had ideal ski and snowboard conditions.
-Bear Mountain’s terrain park is a snowboarder’s haven but it’s got amazing ski runs too.
-We usually ski at nearby Snow Summit, an especially family-friendly resort with groomed runs and the Family Park (a gentle terrain park).
+It’s fun to watch those amazing tricks, but we usually ski at nearby Snow Summit.
+It’s a super family-friendly resort with groomed runs and the Family Park (a gentle terrain park).
 Snow Summit also has night skiing.

 Big Bear Lake Discounts

 Big Bear offers many discount packages throughout the year.
-In winter and spring, the midweek lift and lodging package is usually the best deal.
-The rate varies depending on whether you stay in a cabin, hotel or condo.
+Mid-week is usually the best time to go.
+During this time, there are fewer crowds and good discounts.
+Rates vary depending on whether you stay in a cabin, hotel or condo.

 Note: Make sure your vehicle has proper tires and/or snow chains when visiting Big Bear.

 Pack like a pro to make your family ski vacation more enjoyable.

 Read about other family friendly ski resorts around the country.